What helps to get rid of athlete's foot?

 Photo of two women at a swimming pool

-Athlete's foot is very common and usually doesn't cause any serious problems.
-But it can make skin itch, crack, and look unattractive.
-The fungus may spread to the nails, and sometimes to other areas of skin – although that rarely happens.
-The can usually be treated effectively with over-the-counter creams, gels or sprays from the pharmacy.
+Athlete’s foot is very common and usually doesn’t cause any serious problems.
+But it can make your skin itch and crack.
+The skin can also flake off and hurt.
+Sometimes the fungus spreads to toenails, and in rare cases it can also spread to other parts of your skin.
+The can usually be treated effectively with over-the-counter medications from the pharmacy.

-To prevent , it' s a good idea to wear flip-flops at the swimming pool or in the sauna.
-If you already have athlete's foot, you should change your socks and towels often, and wash them at 60 degrees Celsius or more.
+To prevent , it’s a good idea to wear flip-flops at the swimming pool or in the sauna.
 Paying close attention to hygiene also helps to stop others from being infected.
+If you already have athlete’s foot, you should change your socks and towels often, and wash them at 60 degrees Celsius (140 Fahrenheit) or higher.

 What medications are available for athlete’s foot?